assafjh/cybr-demos/ansible-awx-tower/README.md

 ```
 ### 5. Click Save

-## 4. Configure a new AWX Organization
+## 4. Configure a new AWX/Tower Organization
 Work will be done at AWX/Tower UI under Access -> Organizations
 ### 1. Click Add
 ### 2. Fill the form